thomas-quant/forexfactory/README.md

 # Forex Factory Economic Calendar Scraper

 A Python toolkit for scraping and processing economic calendar data from [Forex Factory](https://www.forexfactory.com/calendar).
-Extracts high-impact USD economic events and bank holidays into a clean Parquet dataset.
+By default extracts high-impact USD economic events and bank holidays into a clean Parquet dataset, however all economic events are preserved and parsing can be customized in pipeline.py.

 ## Features